Close Menu

 If you’re using lithium-ion chemistry, the BMS helps prevent overcharging and excessive discharge, which can extend the battery’s lifespan.

-How Long Does an e-Bike Battery Last?
+How Long Does An E-Bike Battery Last?

-Sleep Mode and BMS
+Sleep mode and BMS

 Battery technology has advanced significantly, with many high-end models, like the one used in the Bianchi Aria e Road, featuring a “sleep mode.”